pablodiste/data-store/README.md

 ### Stream data

 The `stream` method does the following:
-1. Checks the cache for any cached data, if they exist it returns them.
+1. Checks the cache looking for any cached data, if there is any, it is emitted immediately.
 2. If the `refresh` parameter is `true`, if calls the Fetcher for new data from the API and caches them.
 Then it will emit the new data.
-If old data existed before the fetch, you will receive **two emissions**: one for the old data and another one for the new data after the fetch has completed.
+If cached data existed before the fetch, you will receive **two emissions**: one for the previously cached data and another one for the new data after the fetch has completed.
-3. If initially there was no data on the cache, it performs the fetch from the API.
-Then it gets stored in the cache and emitted to the consumer.
+3. If initially there was no data on the cache, it performs the API call.
+Then its result gets stored in the cache and emitted to the client.
+4. Stream keeps listening and emitting any update in the cached data.

 For example, from your ViewModel
 ```kotlin